Baseball Field Dimensions: What You Need To Know

 - Center field fence— 400-plus feet

 If you don’t have a permanent fence on your baseball field or if you need to repurpose an existing baseball field to fit the standard dimensions for different levels of play, temporary baseball fences are an excellent solution.
-The best portable baseball fences have a yellow home run marker, are easy to set up and take down as needed, and durable.
+The best portable baseball fences have a yellow home run marker (which can easily be added with our fence top solutions), are easy to set up and take down as needed, and durable.

 Now you have all the measurements you need to build your own field of dreams.
-While distance changes at each level, the importance of maintaining your field, keeping it in good, safe condition never varies — so always make field maintenance a priority.
+While distance changes at each level, the importance of maintaining your fence and field, keeping them in good, safe condition never varies — so always make field maintenance a priority.
 Now, let’s play ball!

 Get a Free QuoteReady to order or looking for more info?
 We’re here to help!